Kenya Coast & Safari

 After breakfast, we will load up on our vehicle and head to the major coastal town of Mombasa (1 hour drive).
 There we will explore the city’s vibrant historic Old Town and markets, getting a view into daily life in Kenya outside of the typical tourist circuit.
 Lunch will be at a local restaurant.
 Next we head to the Kuruwitu Marine Park, created and run by the local community.
 We will have a presentation about coral reef restoration, followed by a snorkel through the reefs and seagrass.
 Expect to see a variety of corals, lots of fish, and perhaps a sea turtle or two.

 From there, it’s a short drive to the beach town of Kilifi.
 For the rest of the day, we will have free time to relax and enjoy the area.
 At our hotel, Distant Relatives Ecolodge, you can enjoy the beautiful grounds, lounge by the pool, take advantage their beautiful outdoor showers in your room.
 Be sure to take the short walk down the hill to a lovely beach along a bay, a perfect spot for a refreshing swim and a sunset drink.
 Dinner will be on your own to eat at the hotel or a with a short ride town.
-Overnight at Distant Relatives (2 nights).
+Overnight at Distant Relatives or similar (2 nights).
 (BL)

 FEB 5: Kilifi Volunteer Day